 The exploitation rate time series is a large source of uncertainty for Interior Fraser Coho.
-Exploitation rates are only available at the SMU-level, so are assumed constant among all CUs, which is unlikely to be true.
+Exploitation rates are only available at the SMU-level, so are assumed identical among all CUs, which is unlikely to be true because of known differences in freshwater fisheries among CUs.
 Furthermore, models used to reconstruct exploitation rates require a large number of assumptions that are expected to be incorrect (Arbeider et al. 2020).
-Because exploitation rate time series are used to reconstruct spawner-recruit time series, errors in exploitation rates will propagate through to estimates of stock recruitment parameters, relative abundance-based benchmarks such as S, and covaration in recruitment residuals.
-Additional sources of uncertainty in Interior Fraser Coho data sets include observation errors in spawner abundance estimates and estimates of age-at-maturity.
-Spawner abundance estimates are largely derived from visual surveys, for which observer efficiency is difficult to accurately estimate.
+Because exploitation rate time series are used to reconstruct spawner-recruit time series, errors in exploitation rates will propagate through to estimates of stock recruitment parameters, relative abundance-based benchmarks such as SMSY, and covaration in recruitment residuals.
+Additional sources of uncertainty in Interior Fraser Coho data sets include observation errors in spawner abundance estimates and estimates of age-at-escapement.
+Spawner abundance estimates are largely derived from visual surveys, for which observer efficiency is not estimated and survey life is difficult to estimate accurately.
 Scale sampling to determine age structure is incomplete at the CU-level with small sample sizes, missing data, and limited spatial representation within CUs in some years (Korman et al. 2019).

 3.3 CU STATUS ESTIMATION

-We use three alternative ways to characterize CU status when developing LRPs for Interior Fraser Coho: 1) Pacific Salmon Status Scanner, 2) CU-level abundance relative to S as a lower benchmark on abundance, and 3) Distribution of spawning abundance relative to distributional targets developed by the IFCRT.
+We use three alternative ways to characterize CU status when developing LRPs for Interior Fraser Coho: 1) Pacific Salmon Status Scanner, 2) CU-level abundance relative to Sgen as a lower benchmark on abundance, and 3) Distribution of spawning abundance relative to distributional targets developed by the IFCRT.

 The first approach, which uses the Salmon Scanner tool developed by the State of the Salmon program (Section 2.2.1), is consistent with Canada’s WSP and is recommended by Holt et al. (in review) as the method that should be used to estimate CU status for proportion-based reference points when a recent WSP status assessment is not available.
 The other two approaches are primarily used to develop aggregate abundance-based LRPs in this case study, as well as for a point of comparison with the Salmon Scanner tool.

-The second approach is based on comparing the current abundance of each CU to its CU-specific estimate of S, where CU status is considered poor when abundance drops below S. The value of S represents the number of spawners required to recover to S (spawners maximum sustainable yield) within one generation, under equilibrium conditions in the absence of fishing (Holt et al. 2009).
-S is one of several benchmarks available for assigning multidimensional CU status in WSP Integrated Status Assessments; it represents a lower benchmark between red and amber status zones and was used as part of the 2014 Integrated Status Assessment for Interior Fraser Coho (DFO 2015).
+The second approach is based on comparing the current abundance of each CU to its CU-specific estimate of Sgen, where CU status is considered poor when abundance drops below Sgen.
+The value of Sgen represents the number of spawners required to recover to SMSY (spawners maximum sustainable yield) within one generation, under equilibrium conditions in the absence of fishing (Holt et al. 2009).
+Sgen is one of several benchmarks available for assigning multidimensional CU status in WSP Integrated Status Assessments; it represents a lower benchmark between red and amber status zones and was used as part of the 2014 Integrated Status Assessment for Interior Fraser Coho (DFO 2015).